UoB-COMSM0166/2025-group-4/README.md

 The map editor is not only a creation tool, but also reflects our vision of a player-driven content ecosystem.
 By collecting user cards, the game is no longer solely dependent on official level updates, but can use the power of the community to achieve sustainable content enrichment.

 Most importantly, map creation itself is a soft learning experience in system design.
-Players need to understand the principles of level design, such as spatial layout, risk management and path planning, and in the cycle of ‘playing’ and ‘making’ they learn both systematic thinking and creative expression.
+Players need to understand the principles of level design, such as spatial layout, risk management and path planning, and in the cycle of 'playing' and 'making' they learn both systematic thinking and creative expression.

 In the future, we plan to expand the editor's functionality to include support for uploading and sharing maps and rating mechanisms, to further encourage collaborative content creation and a positive cycle.